HedyLamarr-CastelHackathon/front/README.md

 ## Setup

-Get the code by either cloning this repository using git
+Get the code by cloning this repository using git

 ```
 git clone https://github.com/HedyLamarr-CastelHackathon/front.git